 This lovely traditional Classic Easy Chocolate Easter Cake is so simple to make, it’s crazy.

-However it looks fancy and so lovely as a centre piece, really quite a showstopper.
 Go On wow the family with your baking and cake decorating skills!

 Everyone loves it!
 I kid you not!

 Who doesn’t like a KitKat Cake filled with Mini Chocolate Eggs?

 I know we all love it for sure (I make it every year) and there’s something nostalgist about it too!

 We used to have it when I was a child every year, a proper treat

 (I’m happy to report that this particular one raised a fair bit for Fairleigh Hospice, I’m very pleased about that)